ripolleslab/chiller/README.md

 ### Please refer to ChillerGuide.pdf for further details on how to use the provided code and files.

-For demonstrations of the output of the CHILLER, see Video Example
+For demonstrations of the output of the CHILLER, and more information about potential application of the CHILLER, see Video Example and ChillerHandout.pdf